matthewjwoodruff/hyppy/README.md

 Python implementation of the WFG hypervolume algorithm.

+Assumes minimization.

+Takes forever to run.

+Has no command-line options.

 C sources from the WFG hypervolume project are included in the `wfg` directory.
 These are licensed under the GNU GPL version 2.